Rakan-Alsheraiwi/Object-Detection/README.md

 - **The use of **Gradio** allows for easy interaction with the models, offering an intuitive user interface that requires no programming knowledge to use.

 ## Arabic Language Support
-“Special attention has been given to supporting the **Arabic language**: * Object labels are automatically translated to **Arabic** using the `Helsinki-NLP/opus-mt-en-ar` translation model. * This makes the project accessible for a wider audience, especially users from Arabic-speaking regions.”
+Special attention has been given to supporting the **Arabic language**: * Object labels are automatically translated to **Arabic** using the `Helsinki-NLP/opus-mt-en-ar` translation model.
+This makes the project accessible for a wider audience, especially users from Arabic-speaking regions.

 ## Installation